-What happened to the comedian do on August 16th during National Tell A Joke Day?
+What happened to the comedian on August 16th during National Tell A Joke Day?
 Everyone stole his punchlines!
-All joking aside, get out there an laugh a little and tell some funny ones.
+All joking aside, get out there and laugh a little and tell some funny ones.

-This day will be filled with smiles and much laughter from morning till night.
-Jokes consist of humorous stories either written or verbal that often end with a punchline.
-While slapstick includes props and even minor stunts on the part of the storyteller, usually the best jokes are short.
+This day will be filled with smiles and laughter from morning till night.
+Jokes consist of humorous stories, either written or verbal, that often end with a punchline.
+While slapstick includes props and even minor stunts on the part of the storyteller, the best jokes are usually short.
 They involve a little misdirection and a well-delivered punchline.
-The more jokes you tell, the more fun you will have and so will those around you.
+The more jokes you tell, the more fun you will have, and so will those around you.

 Jokes have been a part of human culture since at least 1900 BC.

 When telling a joke, timing and delivery can be an essential element.
 Without it, the joke will fall flat.
-Be sure to know the audience.
+Also, be sure to know the audience.
 For example, clown jokes may not go over well at a phobia convention.

 HOW TO OBSERVE #TellAJokeDay